finkbeiner-lab/AutoComet/README.md

 ### Steps:

+There are two notebooks in the repository. **Main.ipynb** is the notebook for user to make changes and run the script, **CometAssayAlgorithm.ipynb** contains the functions used.

+0. Open Main.ipynb

 1. **Input Parameters and preprocessing**

-AutoComet is tested on TIF format images.
-AutoComet converts images to the single channel grayscale images.
-- Change input_path to the image directory that you want to analyze.
+- Change input_path to the image directory that you want to analyze
+- Change output_path to the directory that you want the output to be generated

-- AutoComet requires that comets are oriented vertically.
-Flip and/or rotate images if needed so that comet head are on top and tail are extending toward the bottom of the image.
+Autocomet requires that comets are oriented vertically.
 Example input image:

 <img width="300" alt="Image" src="https://user-images.githubusercontent.com/88739975/140874798-9ccb1221-90e5-47c9-bf62-56f9d99d3252.png">

+- Perform `image_fipping` and set as `True` if comet heads are located upside down.
+Comet heads should be on top and tail are extending toward the bottom of the image.
+- Perform `image_rotation` if comets are tilted.
+Change rotation angle in degrees.
+No changes if it's set to 0 degree.
+- Preview images and modify `preview_images` to your desired number of images to check on preprocessed image.
+There will be no changes applied if no flipping/rotating was done.

+AutoComet is tested on TIF format images.
+It converts images to the single channel grayscale images.
+- Change `image_extension= 'tif'` to your image type
-- Change crop_dim (crop dimension, default 273 height x 143 width) to make sure the entire comet is captured.
+- Change `crop_dim` (crop dimension, default 273 height x 143 width) to make sure the entire comet is captured.
 Review in comet segmentation step and correct crop dimension if needed.

 2. **Comet segmentation and filtering**

 During comet segmentation process, objects appear brighter than the background pixels are captured using binary thresholding.
 Images that have extremely bad intensity are filtered.
 Review Images and check on crop size.
 Tails should be included within the red rectangle box; if not, adjust crop dimension again.
 During the segmentation process, these segmented regions are removed:

-- Tiny objects (min_area = 100) that are usually background noise and debris
+- Tiny objects (`min_area = 100`) that are usually background noise and debris
-- Huge objects (max_area = 7000) that are usually clamps or non-comet objects
+- Huge objects (`max_area = 7000`) that are usually clamps or non-comet objects

 These tiny and huge filtered objects will appear within gray rectanglar box under Segmented Mask image.
 Example comet segmentation and filtering: